 the continuity of rule and encouragement of learning in the Shang and Zhou dynasties (c.
 1600-256 BCE)

-the teachings of Confucius (551-479 BCE), including writings on ethics and good government, codes of proper conduct, and relationships between parent and child, friend and friend, husband and wife, and subject and ruler
+the teachings of Confucius (551-479 BCE), including writings on ethics and good government, codes of proper conduct, and relationships between parent and child, friend and friend, husband and wife, and subject and ruler and the philosophy/religion of Taoism, emphasizing harmony of humanity and nature

+the First Emperor’s unification of China in the short Qin Dynasty (221-206 BCE) by subduing warring factions, seizing land, centralizing government, imposing strict rules, and creating, with the use of slave labor, large state building projects for irrigation, transportation, and defense (e.g., the Great Wall) and his own tomb with life-size terracotta warriors

+the Chinese ideographic writing system (characters, which are symbols for concepts/ideas) and how it differs from an alphabetic writing system

+important technologies of China such as bronze casting, silk and gunpowder manufacture.

+China’s role in trade across Asia and to and from Africa and Europe along the Silk Roads and the introduction of Buddhism in China starting c.
+1st century CE.

+Ancient Japan and Korea, c.300 BCE-1300 CE

+Supporting Question: How has Korea served as both a cultural bridge and a battleground between China and Japan?

+Trace the spread of Buddhism from India in the 4th century BCE to China, Korea, and Japan, and its development in Japan from the 6th through the 13th century CE; explain significant cultural contributions of ancient Japan (e.g., Buddhist philosophy, art, calligraphy, and temple and landscape architecture).

+Describe the impact of encounters, such as through trade, religion, and conquest, among the ancient civilizations of China, Japan, and Korea.

-Suggested Primary Sources in Appendix F: excerpts from Confucius, The Analects (c.
+Suggested Primary and Secondary Sources for Topic 2 in Appendix E

+Excerpts from Confucius, The Analects (c.
 500 BCE)

-the First Emperor’s unification of China in the short Qin Dynasty (221-206 BCE) by subduing warring factions, seizing land, centralizing government, imposing strict rules, and creating with the use of slave labor large state building projects for irrigation, transportation, and defense (e.g., the Great Wall) and his own tomb with life-size terracotta warriors

-The Chinese ideographic writing system (characters, which are symbols for concepts/ideas) and how it differs from an alphabetic writing system

-important technologies of China such as bronze casting, silk manufacture, and manufacture of gunpowder
+The Longmen Caves, Loyang (c.
+5th to 8th centuries CE)

-China’s role in trade across Asia along the Silk Road
+Martin Amster and Lier Chen, Buddhist Art Styles and Cultural Exchange along the Silk Road (2004)

-Ancient Japan and Korea

-How has Korea served as both a cultural bridge and a battleground between China and Japan?

-Trace the spread of Buddhism from India in the 4th century BCE to China and Korea and thence to Japan, c.
-538 CE.

-Describe the impact of encounters, such as through trade, religion, and conquest, among the ancient civilizations of China, Japan, and Korea.

-Using the timeline established for India for reference, create a timeline of the periods in history of the civilizations studied this year, adding some of the key periods in the development of China, Japan and Korea.
-Use correctly the words or abbreviations for identifying time periods or dates.
-(See Standard 6)

-Topic 3: Southeast Asia and Oceania
+Topic 3.
+Southeast Asia and Oceania